theirongolddev/gitlab-insights/docs/ux-design-work-item-grouping.md

 1. User clicks anywhere on collapsed card (except Mark Read button area)
 1. Card expands with 200ms ease-out animation
 1. Activity timeline appears showing all new events within work item
-1. After ~1 second (debounce), card is automatically marked as read
+1. Card is immediately marked as read (no debounce)
 1. Card visual state updates (NEW badge disappears, read styling applies)
 1. Unread count decrements by 1
 1. User scans activity timeline, then collapses or moves to next card